 The humerus is the long bone in the upper arm.
-A humeral shaft fracture is a fracture of the long, narrow part of the bone.
+A humeral shaft fracture is a break in the long, narrow part of the bone.

-These fractures are caused by trauma to the bone such as:
+This problem is caused by trauma to the bone from:

 - A twisting injury

 Things that may raise the risk of this problem are:

 - Problems during childbirth (fracture in infant)